Intreecom/robotlb/README.md

 Nodes are selected based on where the service's target pods are deployed, which is determined by searching for pods with the service's selector.
 This behavior can be configured.

+It also watches `EndpointSlice` objects to react quickly to backend rollout/placement changes, with an additional periodic reconcile as a resilience fallback.

 ## Configuration